benjiaomodular/EuroRailMaker/README.md

 ```

 ## Tips
 When slicing, I recommend you place the seams behind the rail (the one opposite from where the panels go).
 In Cura, I do this by changing the `Z Seam Position` to `Back Right`.
+This helps keep the panels flush to the rail.

 ![Seam location](seams.png)